samthemanwise/Stat386Project/README.md

 # Stat386Project

-This is Sam Wise and Matthew Ng Project on NBA Player Performance from regular to postseason.
+This is Sam Wise and Matthew Ng's Project on NBA Player Performance comparing regular to postseason.